 Notification Center in iOS 12

 Let’s start from the lock screen and work our way in.
 Right off the bat, you can see that Apple heard our complaints about notifications and finally grouped them together.
-So, rather than infinite lists of texts, Facebook notifications and offers, iOS 12 stacks them together to make Notification Center and the lock screen a much simpler place.
+So, rather than infinite lists of texts, Facebook notifications and offers from apps, iOS 12 stacks them together to make Notification Center and the lock screen a much simpler place.
 The new design organizes them by app, and also by recipient or topic.
-Then you can dismiss them one by one as always, get rid of whole groups or clear all of your notifications at once.
+You can dismiss them one by one as always, get rid of whole groups, or clear all of your notifications at once.

 A new feature called Instant Tuning means you can send a notification straight to Notification Center, then hide it from the lock screen by choosing to “deliver quietly.”
 You can also silence notifications from certain apps right here, so you don’t need to dig around in the Settings app.

 New Apple apps: Books, News, Stocks

 On my home screen, everything looks pretty much the same (with the exception of that new iOS 12 wallpaper, of course).
 However, Apple did update a few of its native apps.

 The News app gets a bit of a refresh in terms of design — nothing too major — although the iPad version gains a sidebar that helps you see all the categories you’re interested in super-easily.